chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 #### More Randomness

 You’ll find a set of random tables in chapter 6.
 These provide inspirational prompts and random results for common situations.
-You can also use whatever random generators you prefer, including those drawn from another game, online generators, or visual tools such as tarot cards.
+You can also use whatever random generators you prefer, including those drawn from another game, or online generators.

 #### Trust Your Instincts